dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

 The default object defines the static type, and the type can't vary, so we can omit the type data from the items.

-Actually, Dochy's data is binary, but the system records the difference from the initial state which is described in JSON5.
+Actually, Docchi's data is binary, but the system records the difference from the initial state which is described in JSON5.
 We need raw JSON5 to define the initial state,